Incontinence Care After a Hysterectomy

 Why Might I Need A Hysterectomy?

-A hysterectomy is a surgical procedure that involves the removal of the uterus, cervix, ovaries, fallopian tubes, or a combination of these parts in women.
+A hysterectomy is a surgical procedure that involves the removal of the uterus, cervix, ovaries, fallopian tubes, or a combination of these parts.

 Check Your Eligibility